COURSE

 Conclusion

-Don’t be intimidated by this extensive list of instructions.
-You don’t need to follow all of them to start your first local SE club.
-We began with only a few people and minimal knowledge of how to proceed.
-It has been a long process to develop the structure we now share, and we’re still refining it.
+Please don't be scared by the extensive list of instructions we've given.
+You don't necessarily need to follow even half of them to start your first local SE club.
+We started with very few people and very little knowledge of how it's done and what to expect.
+It was a very long process of creating the experience we are now sharing here.
+And of course, we're still refining the process.

-Go ahead and create your own local SE community!
-Together, we can make the world a better place.
-Our confidence level?
-Around 90%, and totally falsifiable, of course.
+So go on and create your own local community!
+We believe that together we can make the world a better place.
+Well, our confidence level is around 90%, and it's totally falsifiable of course.
 But you get the idea.

 practice